 Mental health problems, psychological distress and general health

-Self-reported mental health problems were common (63%), with the most common problems being depression and anxiety.
-Participants were considerably more likely to score in the ‘high’ or ‘very high distress’ categories than the general Australian public as measured by the Kessler Psychological Distress Scale (K10) (67% versus 9%).
+Over half of participants (56%) self-reported a mental health problem, with the most common problems being depression and anxiety.
+Compared with the general Australian population, IDRS participants were much more likely to score in the high distress or very high distress categories of the Kessler Psychological Distress Scale (K10) (59% compared with 2%).

-Participants’ scores on the Short-Form 12-Item Health Survey (SF-12®) indicated they had poorer mental and physical health than the population average.
-Seventy-one per cent of participants reported a long-standing physical health condition, illness, disability or infirmity.
-Sixty-eight per cent of participants had visited a GP in the previous four weeks, and nearly a quarter had visited a drug and alcohol counsellor.
+Participants’ scores on the SF-12 health survey indicated they had poorer mental and physical health than the population average.
+Nearly a third of participants (32%) had accessed a health professional in the previous four weeks.

 Driving risk behavior

-Of the 45% of participants who had driven a vehicle in the previous six months, one in five reported driving under the influence of alcohol, and almost four in five reported driving soon after taking an illicit drug.
-Most of these participants (69%) considered that the drug/s taken prior to driving had no impact on their driving ability.
+Of the 54% of participants who had driven in the past six months, 11% reported driving under the influence of alcohol, and 83% reported driving soon after taking an illicit drug.
+Most of these participants considered that the drug/s taken prior to driving had no impact on their driving ability.

 Trends in law enforcement associated with drug use